huggingface/transformers/docs/source/en/kv_cache.md

 Quantization related arguments should be passed to the `generation_config` either as a `dict` or an instance of a [`~QuantizedCacheConfig`] class.
 One has to indicate which quantization backend to use in the [`~QuantizedCacheConfig`], the default is `quanto`.

+It is recommended to set `axis-key/axis-value` parameters in the cache config to `0` if you're using the `quanto` backend and to `1` if you're using the `HQQ` backend.
+For other config values, please use the defaults unless you're running out of memory.
+In that case, you may consider decreasing the residual length.

 <Tip warning={true}>

 Cache quantization can be detrimental in terms of latency if the context length is short and there is enough GPU VRAM available to run without cache quantization.
 It is recommended to seek balance between memory efficiency and latency.